 We put so much love and effort into making our homes perfect, but it takes only a moment for damage to be done.
 When it happens, it’s not only heartbreaking, it can be difficult and costly to repair.

-Consider eight common scenarios that are not covered by some standard home contents policies but can be covered under HBF’s Accidental Damage Home Insurance, where you take out contents cover.
+Consider seven common scenarios that are not covered by some standard home contents policies but can be covered under HBF’s Accidental Damage Home Insurance, where you take out contents cover.

 Scenario 1: The toddler and the television